Paw48042/Paw48042/README.md

 - 👋 Hi, I’m @Paw48042, You can call me Pawee
 - 👀 I’m interested in python, data_science, data_engineer
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Python, Java
 - 💞️ I’m looking to collaborate on...
 - 📫 How to reach me : paw48042@gmail.com